PostHog/posthog.com/contents/blog/transparent-enterprise-pricing.md

 You can now sign up for an Enterprise license yourself in a fully automated manner, so all our plans are not transparently-priced and self-serve.

-If having SAML integration, project permissions and a whole lot of set up and ongoing help from us is for you, you can sign up for your [Enterprise license key](https://license.posthog.com/?price_id=price_1L1AeWEuIatRXSdzj0Y5ioOU).
+If having SAML integration, project permissions and a whole lot of set up and ongoing help from us is for you, you can sign up for your [Enterprise license key](https://license.posthog.com/?price_id=price_1L1AeWEuIatRXSdzj0Y5ioOU) in just a few clicks.

 Our final hurdle is to make it so Scale and Cloud users can upgrade to Enterprise themselves without our intervention.
 It's coming soon.